 - Act respectful and responsible, with no indication of inability to abide by rules or regulations.
 Accommodations are free of charge and will remain this way as long as families fulfill these expectations.

 - Children with parents who are active military and meet the eligibility requirements will be given higher priority in all our facilities.

-- Families with the greatest need and who have never gone on a respite are our first priority.
+- Families who have never gone on a respite are our first priority.

 - We reserve the right to place families where we deem appropriate.

 In order to be considered for participation in our respite program, all families must submit a completed application for their child.
 The application includes three parts: a parent/guardian section, a social worker recommendation, and a medical assessment from the child’s doctor or physician.
 All forms must be signed by BOTH parents/guardians.
 The medical assessment MUST be completed and signed by the physician.

 Parents in a divorced or separated situation must both agree to share the opportunities our programs provide.
 If parents are not able to do so, we will work with the parent who has legal custody of the child.
 A copy of the court-ordered custody agreement is required.

 Participation in Believe In Tomorrow’s respite program is contingent upon receipt of all completed forms and approval by Believe In Tomorrow program staff in regard to compliance with all guidelines and eligibility requirements.